Operation Miracle (Rhodesia): Background

-After successful Rhodesian air attacks on ZANLA bases, such as Operation Snoopy, the guerillas chose to set up a new camp under the shelter of the forest near Mavonde, a few kilometers from Chimoio.
+After successful Rhodesian air attacks on ZANLA bases, such as Operation Snoopy, the guerillas chose to set up a new camp under the shelter of the forest near Mavonde, 20km from the Rhodesian border; far away from Chimoio.
 As the Lancaster House discussions were taking place, RSF attempted to annihilate this base, hoping to weaken ZANLA's position.

 The base was held by 6,000 ZANLA partisans, with many anti-aircraft weapons on hills.
 Many guns were located on the highest hill, later to be nicknamed "Monte Cassino."
 Two secondary hills, Hill 774 and Hill 761, were also dotted with anti-aircraft guns.
 These weapons were supplied by the Ethiopian Derg.
 Trenches were dug in the 64-square-kilometres' surface of the camp.
 The base was commanded by Solomon Mujuru, known by his nom-de-guerre, Rex Nhongo.

 Small-scale Rhodesian patrols erroneously estimated the ZANLA force to be 2,000 men strong; so 200 Rhodesian soldiers were earmarked for the operation, with 100 men of the Selous Scouts spearheading the raid.
 Each of the ten-men strike-teams was transported in a Unimog truck.
-The whole column, commanded by captain Richard Passaportis, contained 20 Unimogs, protected by Eland-90 armoured cars of the Rhodesian Armoured Corps.
+Lieutenant Colonel Brian Robinson and Wing Commander Norman Welsh were the overall commanders of the operation which the Rhodesians had codenamed Operation Miracle.
+Captain Richard Passaportis commanded the column on the ground which contained 20 Unimogs, protected by Eland-90 armoured cars of the Rhodesian Armoured Corps.
 A detachment of QF 25-pounder guns was also part of the column.
 The Selous Scouts were supported by 100 men of the Rhodesian Light Infantry (2 Commando, 3 Commando, and Support Commando), air-dropped 10 kilometers away from the camp.